Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 [IKeyboardRefresher.h](../../Learning2DEngine/Learning2DEngine/System/IKeyboardRefresher.h)

 ### Description:
-It is a little interface, which the developer can use to wrap a class into `KeyboardEventItem`.
+It is a little interface, which can be used for keyboard events and it is wrapable into `KeyboardEventItem`.

 ### Header:
 ```cpp